dstackai/dstack/docs/concepts.md

 ## Git

-You can run the dstack CLI only from inside a Git repository directory.
+You can run the dstack CLI only from inside a Git repo directory.

 When you run a workflow, dstack detects the current branch, commit hash, and local changes, and uses it on the cloud instance(s) to run the workflow.